dotnet/arcade/Documentation/Darc.md

 ### **`set-goal`**

-Add or Update a goal time for existing repository for a specific channel.
+Sets a goal build time for the definition per Channel.
+This is captured for the PKPI- Build time report.
+Build time is calculated as a difference between start time of the official build till the time it takes for the build to be published to a channel.

 **Sample**:
 ```
-PS D:\enlistments\arcade> darc set-goal  --goal 38 --repo "https://dev.azure.com/dnceng/internal/_git/dotnet-arcade" --channel ".Net Core 5 Dev" , ".Net Core 3.1 Release"
+PS D:\enlistments\arcade> darc reporting set-goal  --goal 38 --defintiionId 6  --channel ".Net Core 5 Dev" , ".Net Core 3.1 Release"

-Added a new goal for Repo "https://dev.azure.com/dnceng/internal/_git/dotnet-arcade" = 38 minutes.
+Added a new goal for definitionId 6 = 38 minutes.
 ```

 **Parameters**

+- `reporting` - **(Required)** Specifies that it for PKPI- Build time purpose only.
+This is not for any visualization in BarViz or Maestro.
-- `--channel` -  **(Required)**.
-Name of the channel/s where the repo is published.
+- `-c,--channel` -  **(Required)** Name of the channel/s.
-- `-r, --repo` - **(Required)** Name of the repository.
+- `-d, --definitionId` - **(Required)** Definition Id.
-- `--goal` - **(Required)** Goal time in minutues.
+- `-m,--minutes` - **(Required)** Goal time in minutues.

 ### **`add-dependency`**